rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 <br>

-The idea came in a lucky experiment.
-Few weeks ago I flipped [ECS from Symfony to Laravel container](https://tomasvotruba.com/blog/experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs), because it's much easier to use when it comes to CLI apps - that we downgrade to PHP 7.2 and prefix every single class.
+The idea came from a lucky experiment.
+A few weeks ago, I flipped [ECS from Symfony to Laravel container](https://tomasvotruba.com/blog/experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs) because it's much easier to use when it comes to CLI apps - that we downgrade to PHP 7.2 and prefix every single class.

-What surprised me was this had effect on tests speed as well.
+What surprised me was this affected test speed as well.
 [Tests went down from 0,75 s to 0,17 s](https://twitter.com/VotrubaT/status/1683576139049058304) - **that's 77 % faster**.
-These numbers are too small to take seriously, but it gave us a hint - maybe we could achieve similar speed up in Rector.
+These numbers are too small to take seriously, but it gave us a hint - maybe we could achieve a similar speed-up in Rector.

 Even going down from 80 seconds to 21 would make contributing Rector more joyful.